 So when exactly should you start studying for the ACT?
 If you wait too long to study, you won’t get the highest score you’re capable of.
 But if you start too early, you might struggle because you don’t know all the content on the ACT yet.
 Or you might just forget things if you study over too long a period.

-You should aim to take the ACT fall of junior year.
-This gives you time to retake the test in spring if needed, and then totally frees up your senior year for college applications.
-This also gives you the first two years of high school to learn the content you’ll need to do well on the ACT.
+In order to figure out when to start studying for the ACT, you first need to decide when to take the exam.
+You should aim to take the ACT in the fall of your junior year.
+This gives you time to retake the test in spring if needed.
+This schedule totally frees up your senior year for college applications, and it also gives you the first two years of high school to learn the content you’ll need to do well on the ACT.

 Also, taking the ACT for the first time in the fall means you won’t have to split your ACT study time with AP and IB exams, which can happen if you take it for the first time in spring.

-It’s up to you if you’re going to have a more intense ACT study schedule (like 10 hours a week for 2 months) or a more gradual one, say 1 hour a week for 6 months.
+It’s up to you if you’re going to have a more intense ACT study schedule (like ten hours a week for two months) or a more gradual one, say one hour a week for six months.
 Your study schedule will also vary based on the type of schools you're applying to and how large a point improvement you need to make.

-How many hours you need to put in before the ACT depends on how large a point improvement you want to make.
+How many hours of study you need to put in before the ACT depends on how large a point improvement you want to make.
+You'll determine this by figuring out the difference between the baseline score you got from your practice test and your target score for the schools you want to get accepted to.
 You can use the following hours per point improvement recommendations as a starting point.
-(We’ll go over how to get your base score and target score below.)

 0-1 ACT Composite Point Improvement: 10 hours